fulldev1031/EasyDiceApply/README.md

 ## Introduction

-**EasyDiceApply** is designed to make the job application process on Dice.com more efficient and less time-consuming.
+**DiceApplyBot** is designed to make the job application process on Dice.com more efficient and less time-consuming.
 By automating repetitive tasks, it allows job seekers to focus on interview preparation and skill-building rather than filling out forms repeatedly.
 Built with Python, Selenium, and Flask, this tool includes features such as automatic job searching, one-click application, and real-time status tracking through a user-friendly web interface.

 ## ✨ Features